yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/2_moveshoot.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/2_moveshoot.gmz) for Windows, or [here](../resources/checkpoints_mac/shooter/2_moveshoot.gmz) for Mac.
+.

 <a id="object-interaction-enemies" href="top" id="#top">Top</a>
 ##2.3 Object Interaction - Enemies